For Parents

 What is RAW Camp?

-RAW Camp is Rising Appalachian Warriors Summer Day Camp.
-We are a 501c3 non-profit organization that is focused on teaching children and the community that Appalachia is home to an absolute wealth of opportunities for outdoor play , adventure, and healthy lifestyles.
-Using a sustainable agriculture farm as the backdrop for all that we do, RAW Camp operates each day with no electricity or running water in our main program areas.
-This unplugged environment is ideal for building a child's connection to nature, their own inner drive to learn and explore, sense of adventure, and curates a healthy camp community.
-Hosted entirely outside (except during hazardous weather), campers enjoy activities structured around native flora and fauna, nutrition, adventure education, team building and leadership, water quality, art, movement and play.
-At the end of each week, parents often tell us that they've noticed significant growth in their child's confidence, integrity, and connection to the outdoors.
+RAW Camp is Rising Appalachia's Summer Day Camp.
+We are a 501c3 non-profit organization that is focused on teaching children and the community that Appalachia is home to an absolute wealth of opportunities for outdoor play, adventure, and healthy lifestyles.
+Using a sustainable agriculture farm and as the backdrop for all that we do, RAW Camp operates each day with no electricity or running water in our main program areas.
+This unplugged environment is ideal for building a child's connection to nature, their own inner drive to learn and explore, and a strong sense of self-awareness and calculated risk taking, while curating a healthy camp community.
+Hosted entirely outside (except during hazardous weather), campers enjoy activities structured around native flora and fauna, adventure, exploration, environmental education, team building and leadership, ancestral skills, water quality, art, movement, and play.
+At the end of each week, parents often tell us that they've noticed significant growth in their child's confidence, integrity, and connection to the outdoors!

 Typical Day of Camp